evekb/evedev-kb/common/esi/docs/Api/UniverseApi.md

 Get structure information

 Returns information on requested structure, if you are on the ACL.
-Otherwise, returns \"Forbidden\" for all inputs.  ---  This route is cached for up to 3600 seconds
+Otherwise, returns \"Forbidden\" for all inputs.  ---  This route is cached for up to 3600 seconds  --- Warning: This route has an upgrade available.  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/universe/structures/{structure_id}/)

 ### Example
 ```php